 Is Condensation on Windows Bad?

 “Should I Be Worried About Condensation In My Home?”
 That’s a frequently asked question I often come across.
 Quickly followed by, “can you tell me how to stop condensation on windows” or “can I use a dehumidifier for window condensation?”

 Since condensation is a natural part of the water cycle, you’ll never be able to avoid it completely.
 It’s normal when your bathroom windows and mirrors fog up after a shower.
 Even a window getting foggy occasionally might not be a cause for concern.

 However, if all your windows are foggy or water drippage occurs on your ceilings, walls, and/or floors, you must do something about it.
 Here’s why.

 Condensation, being a form of water, can lead to water damage.
 Water can corrode metal, warp wood, and soak through the insulation behind your walls.
 Water stains on your walls or ceiling can be unsightly and hard to remove.

 What’s worse, the humid, damp conditions create the perfect breeding ground for mold and mildew.
 You can clean the mold from your walls or floors.
-However, unless you reduce the humidity in your home, it will be a recurring issue.
+However, it will be a recurring issue unless you reduce the humidity in your home.

 For those with allergies or asthma, breathing in mold could exacerbate their symptoms.
-Even in healthy people, it’s not wise to be around mold.
-You could develop wheezing, coughing, and upper respiratory tract symptoms, says the Centers for Disease Control and Prevention (or CDC).
+Even in healthy people, it’s not wise to be around the mold.
+You could develop wheezing, coughing, and upper respiratory tract symptoms, says the Centers for Disease Control and Prevention (CDC).